-The study attempted to explore media use patterns pinpointing how particular media as information sources and purveyors of concrete information topics were located and interrelated in self-conceptions.
+This study attempted to explore media use patterns pinpointing in particular how media as information sources and purveyors of concrete information topics were located and interrelated with self-conceptions.
 It can be concluded that young media users tend to perceive the composition and configuration of diverse media and integrate them into a media ensemble for acquisition of the information they are interested in.

-The results of this study suggest that information-seeking media use patterns overlap between traditional and new media channels.
-The findings confirm that information-seeking media use attitudes of young adults are slowly moving toward new media consumption, specifically online news and blogging, on a routine basis.
+This study also suggests that information-seeking media use patterns overlap between traditional and new media channels.
+These findings confirm that information-seeking media use attitudes of young adults are slowly moving toward new media consumption, specifically online news and blogging, on a routine basis.
 It seems to be imperative for young users to shift from traditional to new media in information acquisition.
 Despite such changing attitudes of young adults, the belief in traditional media for obtaining hard news has not changed very much.

 There are some limitations of the study.
-Cross-national or older-aged generation sampling may yield different results and give an opportunity for more accurately analyzing information-seeking behaviors.
+Cross-national or older-aged generation sampling may yield different results and give an opportunity for more accurately analyzing informationseeking behaviors.
 For example, age was found to be the critical factor determining the difference in media use as an information source (Kohut, 2008).
-The younger the media users, the more likely they are to use the Internet as a news source.
-The older they are, the more likely they are to spend time watching TV and reading newspapers to get news.
+The younger the media users, the more likely they are to use the Internet as a news source; the older they are, the more likely they are to spend time watching TV and reading newspapers to get news.

 In addition, one-point time research always has the limitation of not analyzing the evolutionary trend of social phenomena over time.
-This study found that the constitutive structure of information-seeking behaviors was mapped out, but due to this limitation, the analysis may be tentative.
-Therefore, the analysis of samples from cross-national or different aged populations, as well as time series analysis, should be conducted for a more precise explanation and prediction for information-seeking media use behaviors.
+This study found that the constitutive structure of information-seeking behaviors was mapped out, but due to this limitation, the analysis is tentative.
+Analysis of samples from cross-national or different aged populations, as well as time series analysis, should be conducted for a more precise explanation and prediction for information-seeking media use behaviors.

-Table 1
+Table 1 N